consoleau/kassava/README.md

 class Employee(val name: String, val age: Int? = null) {

     // 2.
-Implement equals() by supplying the list of properties used to test equality override fun equals(other: Any?) = kotlinEquals(
-            other = other,
+Optionally define your properties for equals/toString in a companion object
+    // (Kotlin will generate less KProperty classes, and you won't have array creation for every method call) companion object {
-            properties = arrayOf(Employee::name, Employee::age)
+        private val properties = arrayOf(Employee::name, Employee::age)
-    )
+    }

     // 3.
-Implement toString() by supplying the list of properties to be included override fun toString() = kotlinToString(properties = arrayOf(Employee::name, Employee::age))
+Implement equals() by supplying the list of properties used to test equality override fun equals(other: Any?) = kotlinEquals(other = other, properties = properties)

     // 4.
+Implement toString() by supplying the list of properties to be included override fun toString() = kotlinToString(properties = properties)

+    // 5.
 Implement hashCode() because you're awesome and know what you're doing ;) override fun hashCode() = Objects.hash(name, age) }
 ```